EmmaGRiley/NWTHydroclimate/Transboundary/README.txt

-This folder contains scripst for AB-NT transboundary reporting for the Hay River and the Slave River.
+This folder contains scripts for AB-NT transboundary reporting for the Hay River and the Slave River.

 File descriptions
 /data - this folder contains water use and allocation data, where available, for recent years